What happens to companies born in a recession?

 But why does this happen?

 Perhaps, she reasoned, workers laid off during a recession face a difficult job market and, instead of looking for a new position, might decide to start their own business.
 Those novice entrepreneurs may not be as successful as experienced business people.
 But when Moreira compared a firm’s revenue per employee—a measure of its productivity—within each industry, she found that recession-era startups performed at least as well as their boom-era counterparts.

-“Businesses that enter during recessions are in fact more productive than those that enter in good times,” she says.
+“Businesses that enter [the market] during recessions are in fact more productive than those that enter in good times,” she says.
 “You would expect that more productive firms are bigger and grow more—but I found the opposite effect here.”